Xiaocai-Zhang/TSC-Safety-Testing/README.md

 The code_p2 folder includes implementations of the Webster-1 and Webster-2 models.
 The code_p3 folder is for the MP model.
 ## Execute
 For each folder, unzip SSAM.7z archive.
-Configure the model and mode in the script.
+Configure the model and mode (original or after applying SCRT) in the script.
 For example:
 ```
 TSCmodel = 'A2C'
 Mode = "bef SCRT"